grindlemire/go-rest-service-example/README.md

     - `http_active_requests` - records the number of active requests in memory
 - This is really just the beginning of stats and can easily be extended by adding more to the [`pkg/middleware/metrics.go`](./pkg/middleware/metrics.go) file.
 - There is a nice interplay where the prometheus metrics measure the latency and responses of all the paths, including the metrics endpoint itself.
 Yo dawg.

+## Self signed certificates:
+- If you want to run this outside a docker container then just run the command
+    ```
+    openssl req -new -newkey rsa:2048 -days 365 -nodes \
+        -subj "/O=testcert" \
+        -x509 -keyout server.key -out server.crt
+    ```
+    to generate self signed certificates to use